 D-peptides are composed of mirror-image D-amino acids and have many potential advantages as therapeutics including low immunogenicity and protease resistance (allowing them to last much longer in the body than natural peptides).
 Since there are no natural examples to guide D-peptide design, we employ a high-throughput screening method called mirror-image phage display.
-In traditional phage display, large peptide libraries are ‘displayed’ on the bacteriophage surface (each phage bearing a different peptide).
+In traditional phage display, billions of different peptide sequences are ‘displayed’ on the bacteriophage surface (each phage bearing a different peptide).
 High-affinity binders are identified through several rounds of screening against a specific target.
 In mirror-image phage display, the target of interest is synthesized from D-amino acids to produce a mirror-image target.
 L-peptides displayed on phage are then selected for binding to the D-target.
 By symmetry, D-versions of the discovered peptides will bind to the natural L-target (see figure).

 D-peptide Inhibitors of HIV Entry

 HIV membrane fusion (mediated by the HIV gp41 protein) has been identified as a promising target for inhibition.
 Fusion is initiated by CD4/coreceptor engagement, which triggers gp41 to extend and lance the target cell before collapsing into a six-helix “trimer of hairpins” that pulls the viral and target membranes together, leading to fusion.
 During this conformational transition, gp41 forms a transient pre-hairpin intermediate composed of a trimeric coiled coil.
 We are developing D-peptide inhibitors that bind to this intermediate and prevent HIV fusion and entry.
 Our inhibitor design also incorporates a unique "resistance capacitor" that provides a reserve of binding energy to combat potential resistance mutations (a major problem with HIV drugs).